Ceylon Biscuits Limited: History

 In 1991 the company expanded into chocolate production, under the brand Ritzbury, importing a chocolate machine for individual chocolates and an enrobing plant to make chocolate coated biscuits and wafers.
 The chocolate production business was further expanded to include chocolate fingers following the acquisition of the Maharaja Organization's Baker's Man biscuit factory in the mid-1990s.

 In 1997 CBL commenced regular exports to the United States, Canada, Australia and India and by 2000 it was also exporting its products to the UK, Sweden, the Middle East, Hong Kong, Mauritius, Fiji and the Maldives.
 The company also purchased the Indian business Parry's Confectionary, based in Pondicherry, establishing a 100% owned subsidiary, Ritzbury India (RI).
 RI commenced production of the Munchee and Ritzbury brands.

 In September 2000 CBL took a 79% controlling share in Soy Foods (Lanka) Limited and their brand Lanka Soy, which, despite being the pioneer in the local soy products market, only had a 15% market share.

-In 2002 the company established CBL Foods International (CBL Foods) in nearby Rannala.
+In 2002 the company established CBL Foods International (CBL Foods) in nearby Ranala, Homagama.
 CBL Foods enabled the company to establish a bakery line, producing cakes under the brand Tiara.
 The new factory commenced operations in 2004.
 CBL also shifted its chocolate manufacturing to the new plant.

 Facing detrimental tariffs and poor distribution arrangements CBL dissolved Ritzbury India in 2003 and sold the manufacturing plant.
 However, in July 2004 CBL purchased Bakemans, based in Patiala, once the third largest biscuit manufacturer in India, with a 13% market share.

 In 2004 CBL acquired a 60% stake in Cecil Food (Pvt) Limited, an organic manufacturer of dehydrated fruit products, fruit juices, desiccated coconut and cashews.
 In the same year CBL entered into an arrangement with Italian confectionery Ferrero SpA, to manufacture and distribute Ferrero products (such as Nutella, Tic Tac, Ferrero Rocher and Mon Chéri) in the region.

 In 2014, CBL introduced their own supermarket chain Star United.
 As of 2014, there were 30 franchised supermarkets within the country.

 In 2017 the company acquired a franchise license to operate the Spar brand in Sri Lanka as Spar Lanka.
 This is a joint venture between Ceylon Biscuits Limited and SPAR Group Ltd South Africa.
 They opened the first supermarket in Thalawathugoda, Colombo.
 The future plan is to open 50 outlets in the country by 2023.

 At present this is one of the leading biscuit, chocolate and confectionery manufacturers and marketers in Asia.